How to deal with regression in potty training?

 Determining the cause of regression

 First of all, the most important thing is toidentify the causes of potty trainingregression.
-Refer to the various factors we mentioned at the beginning of this article.
+Refer to the various factors we discussed at the beginning of this article.
 To help you identify the cause of the loss of hygiene, you can ask your child questions and pay attention to what he or she says.
 For example, if he or she tells you about a classmate or day-care classmate who is not yet potty-trained, perhaps he or she wants to imitate him or her?
-If he tells you about his fears when going to the toilet, perhaps he's got it into his head that there's a monster in the toilet etc...
+If he tells you about his fears when going to the toilet, perhaps he's got it into his head that there's a monster in the toilet, etc....

 You can tell your child that you've noticed he often has accidents, while reassuring him that it's nothing serious.
 Ask him: maybe he knows why he's regressing.
 Listen carefully to his answers and put him at ease so that he can communicate.

 Always show compassion.
-Regressing in cleanliness is not a serious matter, and you can share your own experiences with her if the same thing has happened to you.
+Regressing in cleanliness is not a serious matter, and you can share your own experiences with him if the same thing has happened to you.
 Make her feel that her emotions are totally valid.

-Resuming a cleanliness routine
+Resuming a potty training routine

 Avoid going back to diapers as much as possible!
 However, you can equip your little one with training pants.
 These replace diapers.

-• Go to the potty in the morning straight after getting up;
+- Going to the potty in the morning straight after getting up;

-• And finally, in the evening, before going to bed.
+- And finally in the evening before going to bed.

 Having regular potty times will create a routine for your child and make potty training easier.

-• Potty training chart: simply create a chart with the days of the week.
+- Potty training chart: simply create a chart with the days of the week.
 You can hang it up in your toilet or bathroom.
 Each time your child goes to the toilet, you can stick a sticker or draw on the corresponding day's square;

 Using positive reinforcement